-It bears pointing out that our problem is very different from existing link prediction [2, 17, 23] and social action prediction problems [25, 33].
-First, as the twitter network is evolving over time, it is infeasible to collect a complete network at time t.
+It bears pointing out that our problem is very different from existing social tie inferring [Diehl et al. 2007; Eagle et al. 2009; Crandall et al. 2010; Leskovec et al. 2010; Tang et al. 2011, 2012a, link prediction [Liben-Nowell and Kleinberg 2007; Romero and Kleinberg 2010; Backstrom and Leskovec 2011], and social action prediction problems [Tan et al. 2010; Yang et al. 2010].
+First, as the Twitter network is evolving over time, it is infeasible to collect a complete network at time t.
 Thus it is important to design a method that could take into consideration the unlabeled data as well.
-Second, it is unclear what are the fundamental factors that cause the formation of follow-back relationships.
+Second, it is unclear what are the fundamental factors that influence the formation of follow-back relationships.
 Finally, one needs to incorporate the different factors (e.g., social theories, statistics, and our intuitions) into a unified model to better predict the follow-back relationship.